sarah-jessicaa/lspr-analyzer/README.md

 ## License

-Code: MIT License - Copyright (c) 2026 Sarah Jessica Nauly Widodo.
+Code: MIT License - Copyright (c) 2026 Sarah Jessica.
 Permission is granted to use, copy, modify, and distribute this software for any purpose, with attribution.